KingsleyIbe/movie-booking-app-backend/README.md

 ## The learning objective of this project are

-- Create react front end app
+- Create rails back end app
 - Connect react front end app to rails back end
 - Use API end point to get data
 - Fetch data from the API